longturn/freeciv21/docs/Contributing/bugs.rst

   playing the latest version.
 We may have already fixed the problem.

 * If the first two items do not work, then feel free to submit a new issue.
-We have implemented GitHub issue templates so they will walk you through the major aspects of a new issue.
+We have implemented GitHub issue templates which will walk you through the major aspects of a new issue.
 It is important to note that the more details you can provide, the better.
-If a screen shot is available, then by all means supply it to us.
+If a screenshot is available, then by all means add it to the issue.

   * If you are an advanced hacker, you can also provide a core dump or stack trace to better help the developers of Freeciv21 understand the nature of the issue.